basisproject/paper/src/part2/09-bankruptcy.md

 ## Chapter 9: Bankruptcy

-What happens to a bloc when its cost allowance is reached and it has no incoming orders?
+What happens to a bloc when its allocation is reached and it has no incoming orders?
 What happens if the last member of a bloc leaves and that bloc still holds costs?

 Where are these costs transferred to?